Forensic Science at UCF

 The Biochemistry Track has a strong biochemistry-DNA focus to serve the needs of supervisory personnel in DNA sections of crime laboratories.

 The Ph.D. program in Chemistry provides doctoral training in many areas within the chemical sciences, with tracks in Materials Chemistry, Environmental Chemistry, and Forensic Science

 The Ph.D. program in Biomedical is an interdisciplinary program that accommodates all aspects of Biomedical Science in the broadest sense of the term.

 The Digital Forensics MS degree is comprised of 30 hours of study beyond the bachelor’s degree with required, intensive specialization in topics related to digital forensics.
-The degree program prepare students, including working professionals, who will pursue a degree on a part-time basis to gain the knowledge and skills required to work as an examiner in the field.
-The MSDF degree is a collaborative effort between various UCF academic departments – Electrical Engineering and Computer Science, Forensic Science of Chemistry, Criminal Justice and Legal Studies – and the National Center for Forensic Science.
+The degree program prepares students, including working professionals, who will pursue a degree on a part-time basis, with knowledge and skills required to work as an examiner in the field.
+The MSDF degree is a collaborative effort among various UCF academic departments – Electrical Engineering and Computer Science, Forensic Science of Chemistry, Criminal Justice and Legal Studies – and the National Center for Forensic Science.